Facet Joint Injections - Will They Inject Some Life Back Into Your Back?

 In fact, you can even get it done during your initial consultation and you usually stay awake while it is carried out.

 The actual injection part takes about 15-20 minutes and goes as follows:

-Once the facet joint injection is completed you will have to wait a little while before you can leave.
+Once the facet joint injection is complete you will have to wait a little while before you can leave.

 You can usually get back to doing your regular activities the day after having a facet joint injection.

-However there are a few things you need to be aware of in the days and weeks after:
+However, there are a few things you need to be aware of in the days and weeks that follow your injection.

 The pain relieving effects of the steroids should last for at least a few weeks if your facet joints were the cause of your back pain.

 However, not everyone will experience pain relief from these injections.